awillats/rtxi_hmm_decoder/README.md

-####Plugin Template
+###Plugin Template

-This is the plugin template, as known in previous versions MyPluginGUI.
+This is the plugin template, also known in previous versions as MyPluginGUI.
 It is designed to provide a simplified interface with which anyone can develop simple RTXI modules.
 For instructions and tutorials regarding its use, head to our [tutorials wiki](https://github.com/rtxi/tutorials/wiki)

 To install:
 ````